sjbennett123/vindalebynight/content/current_writeups/Oops More Blood/roles/blood spider.md

 description: Large gray spider with blood matted fur
 Layout: role

-introduction:
+introduction: You have fed upon the rats that inhabit the wine chamber with you.
+This has turned you from a relitivly calm spider into a bloodthirsty, crazed spider.
-motivation:
+motivation: Kill Invaders
-tactics:
+tactics: none
-movement:
+movement: quick and in spurts, like a wolf spider
-speech:
+speech: none

 body: 40
 defenses: Dodge x2, Immune to Binding